gwcbi/haphpipe_docs/hp-docs/docs/phylo.md

 **hp_phylo** includes phylogenomics stages.

 ### *multiple_align*
 Align consensus sequences using MAFFT ([documentation](https://mafft.cbrc.jp/alignment/software/manual/manual.html)).
-Input can be a list of directories which contain `final.fna` files or a fasta file, or both (in which case the sequences in the FASTA file are combined with the `final.fna` files retreived before the alignment.
+Input can be a list of directories which contain `final.fna` and/or `ph_haplotypes.fna` files or a fasta file, or both (in which case the sequences in the FASTA file are combined with the `final.fna` and/or `ph_haplotypes.fna` files retreived before the alignment.
 Sequences will be separated by amplicons using a supplied GTF file before alignment (unless the `--alignall` option is specified).
 This module may also be used to separate files by amplicons (without aligning) by specifying the `--fastaonly` option.
 Alignments are by default outputted as FASTA files, although PHYLIP (`--phylipout`) or CLUSTAL (`--clustalout`) output options are also available.
 Many options from MAFFT are available in this module.
 Please refer to the MAFFT documentation above for information about these options.